Teen Internet Addiction, What Is It?

 At what point is it a serious addiction?

-A lot of times, people tend to feel like they need to see things get really bad before they can admit there’s a problem that they need help with.
+A lot of times, people tend to feel like they need to see things get really bad before they can admit there’s a problem that requires help.
 Although we understand that the line between using and becoming addicted to the internet can be fuzzy, it basically comes down to whether the use is so extreme that it’s causing harm in other areas of life.
 If it is, is it necessarily addiction?
 Maybe not.
 But is it worth addressing?
 We think so.
 By and large, people don’t get treatment and then regret it, saying that it wasn’t as bad as they thought.
 Instead, it’s much more common that when people finally get treatment, and finally feel relief, they wonder why they waited so long.